manudas/wp-engine-coding-test/README.md

 As a prerequisite is important to make sure that ***Node JS and NPM*** packages are installed into your system as global libraries.

 In order to build the assets, change your directory to wp_coding_test in a terminal, (__cd wp_conding_test__ in both Windows and Linux).
 Then run
+> npm install

+wait for the dependencies to be installed and then run
 > npm start

 A browser should open and let you navigate between the different components in the exercise.
 In case it didn't, just open one and type ***http://localhost:3000*** into your address bar.